 Efficiently and responsibly managing and protecting our water and land resources for the sustainability, health, safety, and economic benefit of the State of Arkansas

 What is it?

 This program provides training and certifies the competence of individuals to write nutrient management plans for litter or commercial fertilizer for land within Nutrient Surplus Areas.

 A Nutrient Management Plan is a documented record describing how nutrients will be managed to assist landowners in maximizing usage of using fertilizers, litters, and other nutrient sources while protecting waters of the state.

 What is a Nutrient Surplus Area?

-A Nutrient Surplus Area (NSA) is an area that has been designated by the Arkansas General Assembly as having such high concentrations of one or more nutrients that continued unrestricted application of the nutrient could negatively impact soil fertility and waters of the state.
+A Nutrient Surplus Area (NSA) is an area that the Arkansas General Assembly has designated as having such high concentrations of one or more nutrients that continued unrestricted application of the nutrient could negatively impact soil fertility and waters of the state.